somuOO7/Brilliant-Clone/README.md

 ## Project Status

 This project is currently in developement.
 User can only access warmup puzzle.
-Functionality of puzzle is also under developement.
+Only first puzzle is completed.
+Other levels are still under developement.

 ## Project Screen Shots